credwood/SportsBot/README.md

                     )
 ```

-The function will return the tokens and SoftMax values of the 15 most likely answers, and it will add them to each conversation object and save these updated objects in a new output file.
-The function will also return the batch accuracy, SoftMax values and a list of model vs actual answers.
+The function will return the tokens and SoftMax values of the 15 most likely answers, and it will add them to each `Conversation` object which will be saved in a new output file.
+The function will also return the batch accuracy, SoftMax values and a list of (model predictions vs labels).

 *For now the filter is only applied to the initial tweet found in the conversation.